mediocregopher/bananaq/README.md

 ## Consumers

-Writing okq clients (those which only submit events) is easy: A redis driver and a call to [QLPUSH](#qlpush) are all that are needed.
+Writing bananaq clients (those which only submit events) is easy: A redis driver and a call to [QLPUSH](#qlpush) are all that are needed.

 The logic for consumer clients (those which are retrieving events and processing